-After the 1917 season an impressive 5 year run ended when Jesse Harper retired as the Notre Dame head football coach.
+After the 1917 season an impressive five year run for the Irish ended when Jesse Harper retired as the Notre Dame head football coach.
 The reigns of the team were handed to his 29 year old assistant, Knute Rockne.

 Thousands of college age men at the time were in Europe fighting World War I and Rockne’s first team in 1918 would return just 4 lettermen.
 Fortunately for him, one of those players was a fellow by the name of Gipp, George Gipp.

 The season commenced in Cleveland on September 26th with a 26-6 win over Case Tech.
 Curley Lambeau scored the first ever TD of the Rockne era and Gipp then added two of his own.

 And then the pandemic hit, the Spanish Flu.
 Games were canceled, and the nation was locked down.
 In much of the world most any public assembly was prohibited.
 In mid- October, Notre Dame President Father John Cavanaugh prohibited travel by any students into South Bend.
 By the time the savage Spanish flu ran its course, worldwide 50 million people lost their lives.
 In the US at a time, when the population was about one third of what it is today, 675,000 died.
 Notre Dame in 1918, had about 1500 students.
 200 fell ill, 10 died.